Delinquent Tax Sale

 Day of the Sale

 A property is sold AS IS and without any warranties.
-The City of Bristol makes NO WARRANTIES, express or implied, as to the title, condition, use, or any other matters relative to the property.
+The City of Bristol makes no warranties, express or implied, as to the title, condition, use, or any other matters relative to the property.
 The purchaser is responsible for determining the condition and location of a property.
-A potential purchaser is STRONGLY URGED to research parcels (or have someone experienced in title searches research) before the auction.
+A potential purchaser is strongly urged to research parcels (or have someone experienced in title searches research) before the auction.
 Because penalties and interest on subsequent taxes accrue each month, the purchaser should consider paying any subsequent taxes and keeping the receipts so that the purchaser can seek reimbursement from the property owner if the property is redeemed.

-Bidding and Payment
+Bidding & Payment

 Following the Sale